Addington Palace

 Addington Palace is an 18th-century mansion in Addington located within the London Borough of Croydon.
-It was built on the site of a 16th-century manor house.
+It was built close to the site of an earlier manor house belonging to the Leigh family.
 It is particularly known for having been, between 1807 and 1897, the summer residence of the Archbishops of Canterbury.
 Since the 1930s most of the grounds have been occupied by Addington Palace Golf Club.
-Between 1953 and 1996 the mansion was occupied by the Royal School of Church Music.
-It is currently used as a wedding and events venue.
+Between 1953 and 1996 the mansion was occupied by the Royal School of Church Music, which has since moved to Salisbury.
+It was later used as a wedding and events venue.

 History

 The original manor house called Addington Place was built about the 16th century.

-An ancient recipe for Malepigernout (or Dillegrout), a spiced chicken porridge, was historically made by the current Lord of the Manor of Addington to be served upon the Coronation of the Monarch of England.
-The Leigh family gained this serjeanty upon becoming Lords of the Manor of Addington prior to the coronation of Charles II in 1661.
+An ancient recipe for Malepigernout (or dillegrout), a spiced chicken porridge, was historically made by the current Lord of the Manor of Addington to be served upon the coronation of the monarch of England in a kitchen serjeanty.
+The Leigh family gained this serjeanty upon becoming Lords of the Manor of Addington sometime before 1504.
 The Addington estate was owned by the Leigh family until the early 18th century.